Category Archives: 2016 Films

 Grade: B-

-This point was confusing to me since I did not notice any correlation between the films until the final scene and even that was not very clear.
+This point confused me because I did not notice any correlation between the films until the final scene, which was unclear.

-Split has its ups and downs, mainly that the performance of James McAvoy is spectacular and the highlight, but the film is sadly riddled with many plot holes and some nonsense.
+Split has its ups and downs, mainly because of James McAvoy’s spectacular performance, which is the highlight, but the film is sadly riddled with many plot holes and nonsense.

 I do not predict the film will be remembered all too well.